CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/network_devices/f5_bigip.md

 [https://splunkbase.splunk.com/app/2680/#/details](https://splunkbase.splunk.com/app/2680/#/details)

-## How to Install and Configure the Palo Alto Add-on:
+## How to Install and Configure the F5 BIGIP Addon:

 1. Install the Add-on on the Heavy Forwarder.

 2. Configure the Add-on on the Heavy Forwarder.
-    * Getting data into Splunk [https://splunk.paloaltonetworks.com/getting-data-in.html](https://splunk.paloaltonetworks.com/getting-data-in.html).
+    * Getting data into Splunk [Reference](https://splunkbase.splunk.com/app/2680/#/details).
     * Create an index named **f5** or update the macro definition in Cyences' configuration page.

 3. Install the Add-on on the Search Head.